StorageB/Google-Sheets-Logging/Advanced/README-Advanced.md

 # Advanced Examples

 ###### This folder contains alternative examples for logging data to Google Sheets.
-This assusems you have followed the instructions for the main tutorial and can succussfully send data to Google Sheets.
+This assusems you have followed the instructions for the main tutorial and are able to succussfully send data to Google Sheets.

 ### Log data on button press